Skip to content

 Flame-retardant

 Treated or built to resist catching alight and to slow flame spread.
-Describes material behaviour, not a guarantee against all heat sources.
+Describes material behavior, not a guarantee against all heat sources.

 Self-extinguishing